May the Graces Bless Us with

 As I wrote yesterday, everything you do on this day has magical implications for the coming year.
 So don’t throw anything out (even the trash), or lend money or pay bills.

-If you must carry something out, be sure to bring something else in first, preferably the coin or cash you should have concealed outside last night!
+If you must carry something out, be sure to bring something else in first, preferably a coin or cash you concealed outside last night!

 Since whatever we do on this day will be repeated throughout the year, I like to make New Year’s Day an ideal day, and do a little of all the things I most want to enjoy in the coming year.